 I once saw the Camp Chef Vault Smoker and was instantly in love with it’s great design.

 It just looks awesome and has the room to smoke for a medium sized party.
-I looked it up online and it’s here on Amazon for about $350,-
+I looked it up online and it’s not that expensive here on Amazon:

 Some brands sell poorly constructed products with thin metal sheets for the box and even worse it has poor insulating materials too!
 Low-quality materials also cause the box to lose heat very fast and on cold or rainy weather you would not be able to smoke meat properly as these things need to be placed outdoors due to the smoke they produce.